 Don't be too happy, too sad

-Heart patients need to follow their diet, lifestyle and medication regimen as directed by their doctor.
+Heart patients need to follow their doctor's instructions on diet, lifestyle and medication.
 (Illustration photo).

-Accordingly, cardiovascular patients need to adhere to their medication, take medication on time, and not arbitrarily stop or change the dosage, even when busy.
+Accordingly, cardiovascular patients need to comply with treatment medication, take medication on time, and not arbitrarily stop or change dosage, even when busy.

 Cardiovascular patients need to avoid strong emotional states such as being too happy or too sad.
 Keep your mind relaxed and avoid anxiety and excessive stress because it can increase blood pressure or cause symptoms to recur.

-Physical activity should be maintained with light exercise, walking, yoga; should not be overexerted (mountain climbing, lifting heavy objects).
+Physical activity should be maintained with light exercise, walking, yoga; should not be overexerted (climbing mountains, lifting heavy objects).

-With the current weather, Dr. Thu Hoai especially notes that cardiovascular patients should be aware of the weather, dress warmly when it's cold, and avoid sudden changes in temperature.
+With the current weather, Dr. Thu Hoai especially notes that heart patients should be aware of the weather, dress warmly when it's cold, and avoid sudden changes in temperature.

 Avoid salty foods

-Dr. Thu Hoai emphasized that cardiovascular patients need to remember to limit salt and avoid salty foods such as pickles, pickled onions, banh chung, and banh tet because they can cause water retention and increase the burden on the heart.
+Dr. Thu Hoai emphasized that heart patients need to remember to limit salt and avoid salty foods such as pickled vegetables, pickled onions, banh chung, and banh tet because they can cause water retention and increase the burden on the heart.

 In addition, patients need to pay attention to the amount of water they drink, ensuring that the amount of water used is just enough, not too much can cause difficulty breathing and edema, but too little can cause kidney failure or low blood pressure.
 Monitor weight daily, if it increases > 2kg in 2-3 days, you need to notify your doctor.